0Message

 Who it’s for

-• The journalist receiving a tip that can’t be traced back through us
+• A journalist receiving a confidential tip

-• The lawyer sending privileged material that self-destructs after read
+• An attorney sending privileged material

 What makes this different